emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 We consider a pizza restaurant chain, **PPizza**, in the Los Angeles, CA area with 34 stores.
 Each store operates from 10am to 1am everyday. **PPizza** offers three pizza sizes (small, medium, large) with various toppings and soft drinks.
-Pizzas are prepared using fresh ingredients and baked in store on demand.
+Pizzas are prepared with fresh ingredients and baked in store on demand.

 ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python/pizza.PNG)